edwinlzs/chainflow/README.md

 # Chainflow

-## Goal

-Manage dynamically generated datasets/payloads that can be used to call endpoints.

-Payload chaining to complete a series of actions in a business-centric manner.
+Create dynamic and flexible workflows of API calls by linking outputs from one call to the input of another.

 ## Use Cases

+1. Set up demo data
-1. Simulate frontend interaction flow with backend APIs
+2. Simulate frontend interactions with backend APIs
-2. Seeding a database with business logic for demo purposes
-3. Testing variations of inputs on endpoints
+3. Test edge cases on endpoints with input variations

 ## Basic Usage